Imaginatio/REL/README.md

     - Add character range support (at DSL level), with inversion (`[^...]`)
     - Add a recursive (sub)tree rewriter, that would allow for instance to rename capturing groups in a second occurrence of a subtree.
 The reverse operation could be done by a decorator for the `Extractor` trait.
     - Consider using `'symbols` for group names
-    - Add options to easily embed match flags`(?idmsux-idmsux)` when generating regex
+    - Support regex [compilation flags](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html#field_summary).
+Add options to easily embed match flags`(?idmsux-idmsux)` when generating regex.
     - Parse \[and limit] regex strings inputted to REL, producing REL-only expression trees, thus eliminating some known issues (see below) and opening some possibilities (e.g. generating sample matching strings)
 - Matchers
     - date: consider extracting incorrect dates (like feb.
 31st) with some flag